JanusGraph/janusgraph.org/index.md

-JanusGraph is a project under [The Linux Foundation](https://www.linux.com/blog/Linux-Foundation-welcomes-JanusGraph), and includes participants from Expero, Google, GRAKN.AI, Hortonworks, and IBM.
+JanusGraph is a project under [The Linux Foundation](https://www.linux.com/blog/Linux-Foundation-welcomes-JanusGraph), and includes participants from Expero, Google, GRAKN.AI, Hortonworks, IBM and Amazon.

 ## <a name="users"></a>Users